Pros and Cons of Developing an App in Kotlin Multiplatform

 Even though this sounds very promising, like all things, it has its advantages and drawbacks.
 Let us analyze them in this article.

-Pros of developing an app in Kotlin Multiplatform
+Pros of Developing an App in Kotlin Multiplatform

 Sharing code

-The greatest thing about KMP is something that it shares with the aforementioned frameworks – it allows you to write code once and have it working on multiple device types.
+The greatest thing about KMP is something that it shares with the aforementioned frameworks – it allows you to write the same code once and have it working on multiple device types.
 But KMP does so in a very distinct way:

-• It’s easily expendable.
+It’s easily expendable.
 To achieve certain behaviors on both Flutter and React Native platforms, you mostly use the API prepared by the framework creators.
 Adding platform-specific code can be difficult and error-prone.
 But in Kotlin Multiplatform, you can create your own common API for some platform-specific functionalities with ease.
+For example, for drawing graphics, Android uses its native Canvas whereas desktop uses the Skia rendering engine.
+If there is a need, you can craft a common API that will draw the same things for the user, but underneath will use the technology appropriate for the platform in question.

-• You can scale an existing application with KMP.
+You can scale an existing application with KMP.
 For example, if an Android and an iOS application already exist, and a certain new functionality needs to be added for both, this can be done in Kotlin Multiplatform to reduce the development time needed for implementation.

-Platform specific code
+Write platform specific code

 In KMP, you have a lot of freedom when it comes to using platform-specific code.
 You can write an Android UI in Jetpack Compose, an iOS UI in SwiftUI, and make them both use a common codebase for business logic.